harish-shivaram/shilly-jekyll/_selfhosted/rpi.md

 ---
 title: Raspberry Pi Fascination
-excerpt: I am a huge fan of these credit-card sized devices.
-I love the idea that this tiny, solid-state bit of circuitry can outperform an 80's super-computer.
-I am totally enamoured with how easy tinkering and tweaking is.
-I am absolutely thrilled with how easily they are available.
-But most of all, I am thoroughly enraptured by the vast ocean of applications for this magnificent piece of hardware.
+description: The tiny, solid-state bit of circuitry can outperform an 80's super-computer... a credit-card sized Cray X-MP4
-image: /images/rpi/4001.jpg
+image: /images/selfhosted/rpi.jpg
-rpi: true
-layout: post
+sequence: 4
 ---

 I am a huge fan of these credit-card sized devices.
 I love the idea that this tiny, solid-state bit of circuitry can outperform an 80's super-computer.
 I am totally enamoured with how easy tinkering and tweaking is.
 I am absolutely thrilled with how easily they are available.
 But most of all, I am thoroughly enraptured by the vast ocean of applications for this magnificent piece of hardware.